Brothers & Sisters (2006 TV series): Production

 Robert McCallister was the name of a character on a previous Greg Berlanti production, Jack & Bobby, about a boy who grew up to be the president of the United States.
 As with the Robert McCallister on Brothers & Sisters, the character on Jack & Bobby was a Republican who had a wife named Courtney and a son named Jack.

 Brothers & Sisters is produced by Berlanti Television, After Portsmouth, and Touchstone Television (Fall 2006–Spring 2007), which is now ABC Studios (Fall 2007–2011).

 On May 13, 2011, ABC canceled the series after five seasons.

 Location

 Brothers & Sisters was filmed in the Greater Los Angeles area, including Los Angeles, Santa Monica, South Pasadena, Pasadena, and other locations.

 Critical reception

-Brothers & Sisterss first season received mixed to positive reviews from critics but positive reviews from fans.
-However, the reviews became warm and earned acclaim even from critics.
+Cameron McGaughy from DVD Talk described the series as "exceptional".

 Ratings

 U.S. ratings

 Seasonal rankings (based on average total viewers per episode) of Brothers & Sisters on ABC: